Ayo-Oni-515/chatbot/README.md

     ollama pull mxbai-embed-large:335m

+    #On RunPod use:
+    ollama serve & \
+    sleep 5 && \
+    ollama pull llama3.2:3b && \
+    ollama pull mxbai-embed-large:335m && \
+    pkill ollama

-3. ollama should then be running in the background
+3. ollama should then be running in the background, using:
+    ```
+    ollama serve & (skip if you're using runpod)

 ### Project setup
-1. Create a virtual environment using
+1. Clone repo
     ```
+    git clone <repo-name>
+    cd <main-directory>

+2. Create a virtual environment using
+    ```
     python -m venv <environment-name> (On Windows)

     python3 -m venv <environment-name>

-2. Activate the virtual environment using
+3. Activate the virtual environment using
     ```
     source .<environment-name>/Scripts/activate (On Windows)

     source .<environment-name>/bin/activate

-3. Install dependencies from requiremnts.txt file
+4. Install dependencies from requiremnts.txt file
     ```
     pip install -r requirements.txt (On Windows)

     pip3 install -r requirements.txt

-4. Make directory data_source to store documents that information would be retrieved from
+5. Make directory data_source (if it doesn't exist) to store documents that information would be retrieved from
     ```
     mkdir data_sources

-5. Run python file
+6. Run python file
     ```
     python chatbot.py (On Windows)

     python3 chatbot.py

+## Deploying on Runpod

+    chmod +x start.sh
+    ./start.sh &
+    disown